fsalgueiro-hub/tf_wordpress/README.md

 ## You should now be in an interactive session on the docker container

+### Install ansible-galax add on for dynamic inventory
-run ansible-galaxy collection install amazon.aws edit the ~/.aws/credentials file and add your access_key, secret_key and token
+     ansible-galaxy collection install amazon.aws
+### Edit the aws credentials files add your access_key, secret_key and token

-cd into tf_WordPress
+vi ~/.aws/credentials

+### In the workpsace directory where the .tf file are now located in the container
+#### Initialize the terraform dir
-run terraform init
+     terraform init
+##### Run the terraform plan
-run terraform plan
+     terraform plan -out=wordpress_plan.txt
+##### Apply the plan
-run terraform apply -auto-approve
+run terraform apply "wordpress_plan.txt"

+### copy the LB-DNS-NAME into your browser address bar
-copy the dns name in the ouput and paste to your browser bar Done ;)
+From the "Outputs" at the end of the execution copy the DNS-NAME for the load balancer and paste into your browsers address bar.

+You should now see the WordPress configuration page

+### Destory your aws configuration

+Once your are done, run "terraform destroy" to clean up your AWS environment.

+Done ;)